 Kathleen Hurlock is a doctoral student in English at the University of Georgia.
 Her primary area of study is British women writers from the late eighteenth to early nineteenth century, with a focus on depictions of trauma and its aftermaths.
 She is also interested in feminist theory and contemporary memoirs about sexual violence.
 She has presented papers at the British Women Writers Conference, the International Conference on Romanticism, and the National Women's Studies Association.
-In addition to her research, Kathleen works as an instructor in the First-Year Composition Program at UGA.
+Kathleen teaches both First Year Writing and Women's Studies courses.

 M.A. in English, Graduate Certificate in Women, Gender, and Sexuality Studies, Lehigh University, Bethlehem, PA

 B.A. in English and Women's Studies, Mary Baldwin University, Staunton, VA

 British Women Writers Association, Graduate Student Travel Award, April 2018

 Kathleen is the 2018 recipient of the Digel/Jones Memorial award for English Graduate Student Teaching at Lehigh University.